eikek/docspell/README.md

 You can also [open an
 issue](https://github.com/eikek/docspell/issues/new) for questions,
 problems and other feedback; or make a mail to `info [at] docspell.org`.
 I'll try to answer in time.
+You may want to check [Contributing.md](Contributing.md) for some starting points, too.

 If you find this project any useful and want to support it via other means, giving a :star: is always encouraging and much appreciated.
 You